redFrik/udk10-Embedded_Systems/udk131017/README.md

 _raspberry pi overview, introduction, ssh login, getting around and making sound_

-* cheap linux computer
+* raspberry pi is a cheap computer than can run linux (meaning you can also run supercollider)
 * really good video playback
 * ok for connecting sensors and controlling leds+motors etc.
-* sound support is not so good
+* sound support is not so good unfortunately (low sound quality, noise, hickups)
 * lots of material online - books, reference projects, blogs, forums

 demo projects